ahnaf12c/SEGFAULT-GameMechanics--TESTING-/README.md

 ## 🏗️ Project Architecture & Pipeline

 The project uses a strict, bottom-up decoupled dependency hierarchy.
-Data definitions are completely isolated from execution logic, keeping the engine micro-light (~21 KB) and free of nested conditional logic.
+Data definitions are completely isolated from execution logic, keeping the engine light and free of nested conditional logic.

 ### Module Breakdown